How to Become an Esthetician in Massachusetts

 Professional estheticians work in salons and spas where they consult with clients and give treatments to both improve skin conditions and help clients achieve healthy, glowing skin.
 If you’re interested in beginning a rewarding career as an esthetician, your first step is to enroll in one of the licensed esthetician schools in MA.

-At the Jolie beauty school, students learn how to become an esthetician through a combination of theoretical and practical experience.
+At Jolie Academy, students learn how to become an esthetician through a combination of theoretical and practical experience.
 The goal of the curriculum is to prepare students for their future careers, while giving them the knowledge and skills they’ll need to pass the state board exam and earn a Massachusetts esthetician’s license.

 According to assistant esthetics instructor Ashley Assarian, students begin their 650-hour esthetics training by learning fundamental information in sanitation, hygiene, skin diseases and disorders, anatomy and waxing.
 Then, students move into an in-depth study of the different skin treatment options, such as mechanical and chemical exfoliation, body wraps, facials and hot stones.
 As students near their graduation date, the focus then shifts to making sure they are well prepared for the state licensing exam.
 During this time students will take a comprehensive in-class exam to test their knowledge and give them opportunities to brush up on any areas of weakness before their big exam day.

 One of the primary ways that students learn how to become an esthetician is through plenty of hands-on practice.
-At the Jolie esthetician school, students begin their hands-on training almost immediately by working on each other in the classroom.
+At Jolie Academy, students begin their hands-on training almost immediately by working on each other in the classroom.
 “After 125 hours, students also begin working on clients in the student clinic,” Assarian said.

-The student clinic provides students at esthetician schools in MA with opportunities to practice their skills in a professional salon, giving them real-world experience before graduation.
-Students at Jolie also go out into the community to get hands-on practice, including giving makeovers to lift the spirits of patients at a local hospital.
+The student clinic provides students with opportunities to practice their skills in a professional salon, giving them real-world experience before graduation.
+Students at Jolie Academy also go out into the community to get hands-on practice, including giving makeovers to lift the spirits of patients at a local hospital.

 Selecting an Esthetician School